krewast/gtin/gtin4j/README.md

     gtin.toString();

-Add the GTIN library as a dependency of your application with
+Add gtin4j as a dependency of your application with

 Maven